eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Once your Cyclone DDS installation is successfully completed, you may want to test if your network environment is correctly set up.
-This can be done either by running the *HelloWorld* example or by using the *ddsperf* tool.
-The Helloworld example sends a message in one shot, whereas the ddsperf tool can send a continuous stream of data at a low frequency rate for sanity checks and can therefore bypass sporadic network issues.
+This can be done by running the *HelloWorld* example or using the *ddsperf* tool.
+The Helloworld example sends a message in one shot.
+In contrast, the ddsperf tool can send a continuous stream of data at a low-frequency rate for sanity checks and bypass sporadic network issues.

 If you have installed Cyclone DDS using the product installer, the *ddsperf* tool is pre-installed within ``<cyclonedds_dir>/bin``.
 If you